ZeitOnline/briefkasten/README.rst

 Upon successful upload the submitter receives a unique URL with a token that he or she can use to access any replies the recipients may post.
 That reply is the only data persisted on the server.

+The current implementation should be ready for general use on a functional level, the only part that is (currently) hard-coded for the specific deployment at ZEIT ONLINE is the HTML markup in the templates and static assets such as logos and CSS, but these are easily modified, so in theory anybody should be able to host their own secure ``briefkasten`` with minimal setup pain.

+A future release may contain more configurable options, but for now the main goal of publishing the code is transparency with re-usability coming in second.

 Installation
 ------------